+PUBLICATION VERSION?

+Fig. 6 Gene linked to eQTL.
+I wonder if you can add published QTL regions such as lesion size or virulence on the map.

 p12 "no specific molecular insights arose largely because the majority of genes had no annotation".
 Are genes without annotation enriched?
 In general, filamentous fungus-specific genes involved in niche adaptation or development, those not found in yeasts, are largely unannotated.
 You may want to check if genes with signal peptides for secretion are enriched.
 Many effectors and plant cell wall degrading enzymes are secreted.